vipin-baghel/AccountsManagement_Django/README.md

 ## Demo
 You can access a live demo of the application at: [Demo URL](http://ec2-13-201-81-221.ap-south-1.compute.amazonaws.com:8000/)

-Use the following credentials to access the admin panel for demo app:
+Use the following credentials to access the admin panel for live demo app:
 - **Username**: `admin`
 - **Password**: `admin`

+Watch a video demonstration of the application on YouTube: [YouTube Video Demo](https://www.youtube.com/watch?v=wZV9vdH9Lls)

 ## Setup and Run with Docker Compose